 In the Massachusetts Highway Department there may be established a six (6) member labor-management committee, three (3) representing the Union and three (3) representing the Employer at the district level, which shall meet as needed.

-Section 14.
-The Commonwealth and its departments/agencies will make every reasonable effort to comply with applicable statutes and regulations regarding the use of seat belts by employees.

-Section 15.
+Section 12.
 Pregnant employees who work in conditions/situations deemed hazardous or dangerous to the pregnancy by the attending physician may request a temporary reassignment within their job description or a comparable position, and may be reassigned within two (2) weeks of notification for the duration of the pregnancy.
 Upon request by management, the employee will provide medical evidence.
 Such work assignments shall be determined by the Appointing Authority or her/his designee.
 This request must be made in writing to the Appointing Authority.